Version: The following information is intended for Docket 2.0.0 released after the week of November 1, 2020.

-The Docket event panel is designed to enable you to find meetings fast so you can see what you need to do to prepare for your meetings.
-These meetings display events from your synced Google or Microsoft calendar or meetings you created directly in Docket.
+The Docket Event Panel is designed to enable you to find meetings fast so you can see what you need to do to prepare for your meetings.
+These meetings display events from your synced Google or Microsoft calendar or meetings you create directly within Docket.

 There are several different views of the meeting panel including:

-All of your meetings TODAY from your main Google or Microsoft calendar or created in Docket with today's date.
+All of your meetings scheduled for TODAY.
+These populate from your primary Google or Microsoft calendar or are created in Docket with today's date.

 All Meetings View

-All of your meetings for THIS WEEK from your main Google or Microsoft calendar or created in Docket with any date this week, until you make additional selections in this view.
+All of your meetings scheduled for THIS WEEK.
+These populate from your main Google or Microsoft calendar or are created in Docket with any date this week.
+From here, you can increase or decrease the date range in this view.

 MEETING PANEL SECTIONS